swxben/NSIShim/README.md

 ### Release notes

 I don't want to mess around with embedding release notes in the EXE or using NuGet or anything else.
 Probably the easiest way would be to use a naming convention to link release notes to a release.
-So for `MyCoolApp-1.0.0.exe` it could look for `MyCoolApp-1.0.0.txt`.
+So for `MyCoolApp-1.0.0.exe` it could look for `MyCoolApp-1.0.0.txt` or `MyCoolApp-1.0.0.md`.